imanpalsingh/CMLL/README.md

    1) K Nearest Neighbors Regressor
    2) K Nearest Neighbors Classifier

-> Documentation is currently not avaialble as the library is going through structural changes.
+> Documentation is currently not available as the library is going through structural changes.
 Once stable version is released the documentation will be available.
 However, internal docmentation is provided and can be helpful.